Is France heading for an economic storm? – DW – 12/03/2024

 Underlying weakness of the French economy

 The latest crisis comes at a time when some of the economic indicators have been relatively stable.
-French GDP is predicted to grow by 1.1% this year – whilst Germany's GDP is expected to shrink by 0.2%.
-Unemployment stands at 7.4% – which is relatively low for France.
+French GDP is predicted to grow by 1.1% this year while Germany's GDP is expected to shrink by 0.2%.
+Unemployment stands at 7.4%, which is relatively low for France.
 Inflation has gone down to about 2% from 5% a couple of years ago.

 But for Denis Ferrand, head of Paris-based economic research institute Rexecode, these relatively good figures can't hide the fact that the French economy has gotten weaker over the past few years.

-"French – and European – companies have become less competitive with Chinese ones, as our production costs have risen by 25% since 2019.
-They only went up by three percent in China over the same period," he told DW.
+"French and European companies have become less competitive with Chinese ones, as our production costs have risen by 25% since 2019.
+They only went up by 3% in China over the same period," he told DW.

-Ferrand puts that down to years of high inflation, interest rates and energy prices, especially after the start of the Russian invasion of Ukraine in February 2022, which he said had left "a lot of prudence in the air."
+Ferrand puts that down to years of high inflation, interest rates and energy prices, especially after the start of Russia's invasion of Ukraine in February 2022, which he said had left "a lot of caution in the air."

 "We do a quarterly survey amongst bosses of 1,000 French small and medium-sized companies about their investment behavior and, in October, only 36% of them were planning to maintain their investments with 45% saying they'd postpone them and 18% wanting to cancel them," Ferrand said.